-Summary:-
+Summary

 This study aims to identify the key challenges goat farmers in Sirohi tehsil, Sirohi district, Rajasthan faced in applying scientific management practices.
 Eighty residents from four randomly selected villages were surveyed on several subjects including breeding, feeding, housing, health care, and marketing using a planned interview approach.
 The results underlined several significant challenges.
 In breeding, the most important limiting factor is the high expense of producing bucks (MPS = 92.13), followed by worries about repeat breeding and delayed puberty.
 Feeding practices are largely impeded by high concentrate feed prices (MPS = 97.18) as well as ignorance about mineral supplementation and balanced feeding.
 Living constraints are no separate living facilities, expensive building costs (MPS = 92.33), and lack of personal funds.
 Healthcare problems concentrated on parasite worries (MPS = 86.26), expensive veterinarian treatment, and distant veterinary services.
 Marketing issues are mostly dominated by low market pricing of goats and bucks (MPS = 89.98), lack of organized market infrastructure, and inadequate transportation and communication facilities.
 The findings suggest that local goat farmers face several constraints significantly affecting production and revenue.
-Promoting sustainable goat farming in the area depends on tackling these issues by means of improved extension services, financial support, and infrastructure development.
+Promoting sustainable goat farming in the area depends on tackling these issues by means of improved extension services, financial support, and infrastructures’ development.

-Conclusion:-
+Conclusion

 The study for purposed selected based on its suitability.
-The research is conducted in Sirohi district of Rajasthan take for the present study.
+The research is conducted in Sirohi district of Rajasthan.
 Within tehsil, four villages are randomly selected.
 From each village, 20 goat farmers are chosen through random sampling, making a total of 80 respondents.
 To ensure fair representation, a list of goat owners in each selected village is prepared with the help of the village Sarpanch and Patwari.
 It may be concluded that tremendous adoption gap exists in all most the go at management practices in the stud area.
 These may be due to lack of awareness, orientation and training to the goat keeper sit’ for suggested that more number of training program be organized for the clients stemsons to improve the skill simper forming significant goat management practice sit must be understood properly that all the goat management practice sareequally important and if they are mother eared practices properly, we have adverse effect on production and productivity of the goat..
 Data is collected using the interview method.
 The interview schedule consisted of two main sections — the first focused on the demographic and socio-economic profile of the respondents, and the second dealt with questions related to goat management practices.

 References:-